 My first 6 months in Companies House have been excellent.
 There's such a lot going on, with many exciting projects and initiatives underway.
 One thing I'm particularly excited about, is our newly-launched transformation programme.

 As the UK’s registry of limited companies, we're responsible for incorporating and dissolving limited companies, registering company information and making that information available to the public.
 The fundamentals of what we do are not going to change, but how we do it will change as part of this programme.

 To become a truly digital organisation, our aim is transform all our systems and services to be digital first, easy to use and developed entirely around our users’ needs.
-We also want to ensure our own people have rich and rewarding jobs.
+We also want to make sure our own people have rich and rewarding jobs.

 Transformation can mean different things to different organisations.
-But, for us, it can be summarised using our vision of ‘brilliant people, brilliant systems and brilliant services’.
+But, for us, it can be summarised using our vision of:

 So, what does this really mean and what do we want to achieve?

 You'll notice people are first in my list of the 3 ‘brilliants’.
-This is because we won't be successful if we don't have brilliant people.
+This is because we won't be successful if we do not have brilliant people.

-This isn't to say that we don't already have brilliant people, because we do.
+This is not to say that we do not already have brilliant people, because we do.
 Many of our staff will spend their entire career with us, meaning we have a strong sense of community and commitment.
 Working together to provide an excellent service for our customers is something we already do well, but there's always room for growth and improvement.

 Our aim is to create an environment where all employees feel inspired to better themselves.
 We'll make a commitment to personal development and career progression; as well as supporting a culture that encourages people to be inquisitive, challenging and not to accept second best.
 We'll also be making sure our internal systems are fit for purpose, so that our staff can do their jobs efficiently and effectively.